 HERGER: We've seen the overall poverty rate has fallen by seven percent; over 1.4 million children have been lifted from poverty.
 We see that welfare roles have dropped by some 60 percent, meaning those who were on welfare before are now working, living productive lives.

 JONES: Regardless of which party claims the anti-poverty title, policy analyst Maria Foscarinis says don't break out the party hats just yet.
 She's executive director of the National Law Center on Homelessness and Poverty.

-Ms. MARIA FOSCARINIS (National Law Center on Homelessness and Poverty): I have found over the years that when you're representing the interests of very poor people, very few people on the Hill want to hear from you.
+MARIA FOSCARINIS: I have found over the years that when you're representing the interests of very poor people, very few people on the Hill want to hear from you.
 You don't really have a lot of allies that you can assume will necessarily support you.

 JONES: Rachel Jones, NPR News.